ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ViewTransition.rst

 Animating items to intermediate positions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__.item
+The :ref:`ViewTransition <sdk_qtquick_viewtransition>`.item property gives
-property gives a reference to the item to which the transition is being applied.
+a reference to the item to which the transition is being applied.
 This can be used to access any of the item's attributes, custom ``property`` values, and so on.

 Below is a modification of the ``displaced`` transition from the previous example.
 It adds a
-`ParallelAnimation </sdk/apps/qml/QtQuick/ParallelAnimation/>`__ with
-nested `NumberAnimation </sdk/apps/qml/QtQuick/NumberAnimation/>`__
+:ref:`ParallelAnimation <sdk_qtquick_parallelanimation>` with nested
-objects that reference
+:ref:`NumberAnimation <sdk_qtquick_numberanimation>` objects that reference
-`ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__.item to
+:ref:`ViewTransition <sdk_qtquick_viewtransition>`.item to access each
-access each item's ``x`` and ``y`` values at the start of their transitions.
+item's ``x`` and ``y`` values at the start of their transitions.
 This allows each item to animate to an intermediate position relative to its starting point for the transition, before animating to its final position in the view:

 .. code:: qml